 - Incorporation by reference of the terms of this regulation along with the designation of employees and the formulation of disclosure categories in the Appendix referred to below constitute the adoption and promulgation of a conflict of interest code within the meaning of Government Code Section 87300 or the amendment of a conflict of interest code within the meaning of Government Code Section 87306 if the terms of this regulation are substituted for terms of a conflict of interest code already in effect.
-A code so amended or adopted and promulgated requires the reporting of reportable items in a manner substantially equivalent to the requirements of Article 2 of Chapter 7 of the Political Reform Act, Government Code Sections 81000, et seq. requirements of a conflict of interest code are in addition to other requirements of the Political Reform Act, such as the general prohibition against conflicts of interest contained in Government Code Section 87100, and to other state or local laws pertaining to conflicts of interest. - (b) The terms of a conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of interest code amended or Space of the Conflict of the Conflict - (1) Section 1.
+A code so amended or adopted and promulgated requires the reporting of reportable items in a manner substantially equivalent to the requirements of Article 2 of Chapter 7 of the Political Reform Act, Government Code Sections 81000, et seq.
+The requirements of a conflict of interest code are in addition to other requirements of the Political Reform Act, such as the general prohibition against conflicts of interest contained in Government Code Section 87100, and to other state or local laws pertaining to conflicts of interest. - (b) The terms of a conflict of interest code amended or adopted and promulgated pursuant to this regulation are as follows: - (1) Section 1.
 Definitions.
 The definitions contained in the Political Reform Act of 1974, regulations of the Fair Political Practices Commission (2 Cal.
 Code of Regs.
 Sections 18100, et seq.), and any amendments to the Act or regulations, are incorporated by reference into this conflict of interest code.